Dimmu Borgir (1993-present) is a Black Metal band from Oslo, Norway.

 Shagrath would now assume only the vocals duties for the follow-up set Godless Savage Garden (1998), an album that came and went in much the same style of its predecessor.
 The album was released during a time of membership upheaval, as was Spiritual Black Dimensions (1999) that saw Mustis take over the piano and synth. and ICS Vortex (Real Name: Simen Hestnaes;ex-Old Man's Child/ex-Borknagar) replaced Nagash on bass, Nick Barker (ex-Cradle Of Filth) replaced Tjodalv who left to join Seven Sins, and Galder (a.k.a.
 Grusom;ex-Old Man's Child) replaced Astennu so he could join Carpe Tenebrum.

-In 1999 the act participated in a split album with Old Man's Child titled Sons Of Satan Gather For Attack while their truly dastardly evil deeds were reserved for their own Puritanical Euphoric Misanthopy (2000), an album that thrashed and flared in all the right places with plenty of evil blasphemy growled forth.
+In 1999 Dimmu Borgir participated in a split album with Old Man's Child titled Sons Of Satan Gather For Attack while their truly dastardly evil deeds were reserved for their own Puritanical Euphoric Misanthropia (2000), an album that thrashed and flared in all the right places with plenty of evil blasphemy growled forth.
 The album even featured the Gothenburg Symphony Orchestra, following the trend of including classical music in Metal that was popular at the turn of the century.

 In 2003, Dimmu Borgir recorded Death Cult Armageddon.
-Death Cult Armageddon was recorded with the Prague Philarmonic Orchestra, conducted by Adam Klemens.
+Death Cult Armageddon was recorded with the Prague Philarmonic Orchestra, conducted by Adam Klemens and feature the membership of Shagrath (vocals), Galder (guitar), Silenoz (guitar), Vortex (bass) and Mustis (keyboards).

-Dimmu Borgir's eighth studio album, In Sorte Diaboli, was released in April 2007.
-A special edition version was released in a boxed case with a DVD, backward-printed lyrics, and a mirror.
-The album artwork was released on 14 February 2007 on a promotional webpage for the album.
-This album features once more the drumming of Hellhammer of Mayhem.
-Blomberg left the band in mid-tour in 2007 because of a neck injury that resulted in limited movement of his right arm.
-With the release of this album, Dimmu Borgir became the first black metal band with a number one album in their native country.
+In Sorte Diaboli would be released April 2007.
+A special edition version was released in a boxed set including a DVD, backward-printed lyrics, and a mirror [presumably to read the lyrics] and featured, once more, the drumming of Mayhem's Hellhammer.
+Blomberg left in mid-tour in 2007 because of a neck injury resulting in limited movement of his right arm.
+This album gave Dimmu Borgir the title of the first black metal band with a number one album in their native country.

-In 2009, members ICS Vortex and Mustis independently announced their departure from Dimmu Borgir.
-Mustis released a statement claiming his disfavor with the band, that he was not properly credited for his writing contributions to the band's music.
+In 2009, members ICS Vortex and Mustis announced their separate departures.
+Mustis, for his part, released a statement claiming his disfavor with the band, specifically that he was not properly credited for his writing contributions to the band's music.

-Dimmu Borgir's ninth studio album, Abrahadabra, was released September 2010.
-A promotional image released with the statement showed Shagrath returning to the keyboards.
-The album features an ensemble orchestra, the Kringkastingsorkestret (the Norwegian Radio Orchestra), as well as the Schola Cantorum choir, totaling more than 100 musicians and singers.
+Abrahadabra (2010) featured an ensemble orchestra, the Kringkastingsorkestret (the Norwegian Radio Orchestra), as well as the Schola Cantorum choir, totaling more than 100 musicians and singers.
+A promotional image was also released showing Shagrath returning to the keyboards.

-May 2011 saw Dimmu Borgir, for the very first time in the band's career, perform live with a full symphony orchestra and choir in a one-off show with the Norwegian Radio Orchestra and Schola Cantorum Choir (who collaborated on Abrahadabra the previous year) at the Oslo Spectrum entitled Forces of the Northern Night.
+May 2011 saw Dimmu Borgir perform live with a full symphony orchestra and choir in a one-off show with the Norwegian Radio Orchestra and Schola Cantorum Choir (both who collaborated on Abrahadabra the previous year) at the Oslo Spectrum entitled Forces of the Northern Night.
 This was broadcast live on Norway's main national TV carrier NRK.
-The band played a similar show the following year at the Wacken Open Air festival, having yet performed a second live show with a symphony orchestra and choir.
+It was the first live performance with an orchistra for the band.
+A similar show the following year at the Wacken Open Air festival followed as a second live show with a symphony orchestra and choir.
 This time, they were accompanied by the Czech National Orchestra with the same choir, being the second band in the festival's history to play with a live orchestra and choir.
 The show was broadcast live on Germany's Kultur TV arts channel.

 See Less ⏫